Appearance

 openssl ecparam -genkey -name secp256k1 -outform DER >privkey

-openssl ec -conv_form uncompressed -in privkey -pubout -out pubkey -inform DER -outform DER
+openssl ec -conv_form uncompressed -in privkey -pubout -out pubkey -inform DER -outform DER1

 2